biosustain/THG/README.md

 ## User guide

-User guide and protocol description can be found below and in the respective folders.
+Installation instructions and use of the repository can be found below and in the respective folders.

 ## Model Overview